julienreszka/julienreszka/notes/10-Popular-Sales-Principles-DEBUNKED.md

 # 10 Popular Sales Principles DEBUNKED

+Contrary to popular beliefs, good sales people aren't agressive.

+It may seem like they are because some of the most agressive sales principles have been widely adopted and celebrated in the sales community.

+In reality, those principles were widely adopted because there are a lot of agressive and bad sales people out there.

+In fact, good sales people are often very patient and peaceful in their approach.

+Let's explore some of the widely adopted sales principles that are debunked and rejected by experienced salea people.

 ## ~Understand the Customer~

 In theory, Knowing your customer's needs, pain points, and desires is crucial.